chainsyncstore/ChainSync2.0/RENDER_DEPLOYMENT_TROUBLESHOOTING.md

 ## 📞 **Support Information**

 ### **When to Contact Support**
-- Health check shows database "disconnected"
+- Health endpoints show database "disconnected"
 - All environment variables are correct
 - Database is accessible from other clients
 - Render logs show no obvious errors